Tim-Jackins/flask-react/README.md

 Next go to your domain and make an A record named apptest that points to your server's IP.

-Finally, go into `docker-compose.yml` and change `example.com` on line 22 to `apptest.yourdomain.com`.
+Finally, go into `docker-compose.yml` and change it according to comments.

 ## Usage